-The 2018 year of account has closed and all assets and liabilities have been transferred to a reinsuring year of account.
-The result for the year of account was declared in sterling so there is no exchange rate risk.
-To this extent, the risks that it is exposed to in respect of the reported financial position and financial performance are significantly less than those relating to the open years of account as disclosed in the Syndicate Annual Accounts.
+The 2019 year of account has closed and all assets and liabilities have been transferred to a reinsuring year of account.
+The risks that it is exposed to in respect of the reported financial position and financial performance are significantly less than those relating to the open years of account as disclosed in the Syndicate Annual Accounts.
 Accordingly, these underwriting year accounts do not have associated risk disclosures as required by section 34 of FRS 102.
 Full disclosures relating to these risks are provided in the syndicate Annual Accounts